platformbuilds/mirador-core/deployments/localdev/README.md

 **NEW: MIRA AI-Powered RCA Explanations**

-The localdev setup now includes Ollama for AI-powered RCA explanations via MIRA (Mirador Intelligent Research Assistant).
-This is enabled by default in development:
+The localdev setup includes a containerized Ollama model server for AI-powered RCA explanations (MIRA — Mirador Intelligent Research Assistant).
+The Ollama container is now started by default as part of the localdev compose stack so `docker compose up` will bring up the model service automatically.

-- **Model**: `llama3.1:8b` (4.9GB, optimized for M1 Pro 16GB)
 - **Auto-setup**: Model pulls automatically on first start (may take 3-5 minutes)
 - **Endpoint**: `POST /api/v1/mira/rca_analyze`